Eosinophilic Esophagitis (EoE) Treatment

 The only reliable way of diagnosing eosinophilic esophagitis is with an upper endoscopy.

-During upper endoscopy, a flexible tool with a camera (endoscope) goes into your child’s upper airway.
-There, the doctor can see swelling and collect samples of tissue to test with a biopsy.
+During the upper endoscopy, a flexible tool with a camera (endoscope) goes into your child’s upper airway.
+There, the doctor can see swelling and collect samples of tissue to look at under a microscope.
 If your child has EoE, we'll find inflammatory cells, called eosinophils, in their esophagus.
-Eosinophils shouldn’t be in the esophagus, but GERD or EoE can cause them.
+Eosinophils shouldn’t be in the esophagus, but they can be seen with both acid reflux and eosinophilic esophagitis.

 Treating EoE at UVA Health Children’s